sujsztiM/DownloadMonitorDevTool/README.md

 - **Settings stored locally**: All configuration is stored in `chrome.storage.local` — never synced or shared
 - **No external communication**: Extension never contacts Google, the developers, or any third-party service except the user-specified WebSocket endpoint
 - **No tracking**: No analytics, no telemetry, no performance monitoring

-### Privacy Policy Template

-When submitting to Chrome Web Store, include:
-- Extension monitors download events locally and optionally forwards them to a user-configured WebSocket endpoint
-- Filename and URL forwarding are controlled by user-configurable toggles (disabled by default)
-- Extension does not contact Google, extension developers, or any external servers (only the user's specified WebSocket endpoint)
-- Settings are stored locally in the browser
-- Extension requests minimal permissions: `downloads` (for monitoring), `storage` (for settings), `alarms` (for keepalive)

 ## Troubleshooting